2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 • Lechwe: I mean, they’re everywhere!

-• Hippo: it was more comfortable to see them from the safety of a car
+• Hippo: It was more comfortable to see them from the safety of a car

 • Wildebeest: Still angry about that Mufasa thingy.